See how wearing a seat belt can save you from potentially fatal consequences.

 Unfortunately, many drivers and co-passengers choose to ignore this simple and effective injury-prevention device and put themselves at risk of trauma or even death.

-Proof is In the Numbers
+The proof is In the Numbers

-One of the safest choices we can make while travelling in a car is to buckle up.
+One of the safest choices we can make while traveling in a car is to buckle up.
 Thanks to efforts by various government agencies, more and more Americans have started to understand the lifesaving value of the seat belt.
 Stats from the NHTSA show us that the national use rate of seat belts was up to 90.7% in 2019.

 Lives are saved by seat belts in a year.

 Lives could have been saved each year (if a seat belt had been used).

 Unrestrained vehicle occupants are killed in accidents in a typical year.